 - Fractured facial bones (eye socket, cheekbone, nose, etc.)

 - Fractured or dislocated jaws

 If you experience any of these injuries, Drs.
-Lesneski, Frey, Kittle, and McKinley are available to treat facial trauma and restore your oral function and appearance.
+Lesneski, Frey, and Kittle are available to treat facial trauma and restore your oral function and appearance.

 Facial Injury Treatment

 The bones, muscles, and other structures of the face all work together to perform daily functions like smiling and eating.
 Oral surgeons are trained to restore this delicate balance while also preserving the aesthetics of the face after a facial trauma injury.
 You can review a few methods used for treating common facial injuries below.